Our Board of Directors

 Robin Strawbridge is a San Francisco native.
 Before moving back to the Bay Area, she spent time working in Italy and New York City.
 Robin worked in fine arts at the Peggy Guggenheim Museum in Venice, John Berggruen Gallery in San Francisco, and the American Paintings Department at Christie’s, New York.
 She was the Managing Editor of the J. Crew catalog for six years and also was a Director of Advertising at Gap, Inc..
 Robin currently is a style consultant focusing on the psychology of personal style.
 She received a BA in History of Art from U.C.
 Berkeley.
 Robin is inspired by No Bully’s empathic approach and tangible solution to the very serious issue of bullying in schools and beyond.

 Averel Wilson, former Chair of No Bully, recently retired from teaching math and science at Roosevelt Middle School in San Francisco.
+She currently volunteers in the math department at Bayside/MLK in Marin City.
 A recent graduate of the San Francisco Teacher Residency Program, Averel came to teaching after careers in both banking and political satire.
 She is passionate about equity of access to an excellent education, which presumes a safe and bully-free environment at school.
 Averel received a BA in French Literature from Princeton and an MBA from the University of Chicago Graduate School of Business.
 She holds a Masters in Education from the University of San Francisco.

 Silda Wall Spitzer